Association of Minnesota Emergency Managers (AMEM)

 Minnesota Assoication of Workforce Boards (MAWB)

-The Minnesota Workforce Council Association (formerly Minnesota Job Training Partnership Association) was incorporated in 1994 and represents the interests of workforce councils and local elected officials in Minnesota.
-The Association provides a central forum for the partners to discuss common interests, develop policy consensus, share successful job training strategies and maintain lines of communication with state and federal governments.
-MWCA’s primary mission is to provide training and technical assistance to the Association membership and line staff providing the direct services to program participants.
+The Minnesota Association of Workforce Boards (MAWB) represents the interests of local elected officials the workforce development board members they appoint, and their staff.
+The Association provides a central forum for the partners to discuss common interests, develop policy consensus, share successful job training strategies and maintain lines of communication with state and federal governments with and among Minnesota’s sixteen local workforce development areas.
+It is the mission of MAWB to provide Minnesota with a skilled and competitive workforce through engaged and proactive local elected officials, workforce boards, and staff.

 AMC, 125 Charles Avenue, St. Paul, MN 55103